-Waistlines across Britain are continuing to expand, with around six in ten adults being classified as either obese or overweight.
+Waistlines across Britain are continuing to expand, with 27% of the population are now clinically obese and another 36% are overweight.
 It is clear that obesity is a serious issue that is affecting the UK; in fact it is often referred to as a ‘Global Epidemic’.
-It is responsible for at least one in ten deaths and costs the NHS £5.1 billion each year1.
+It is responsible for at least one in ten deaths and costs the NHS £5.1 billion each year.
 Factors such as little exercise or poor diet are often blamed as the cause for piling on the pounds.

-Did you know that the average Briton only walks or runs 12.9 miles a week2?
-Ideally we’re supposed to walk around 70,000 steps a week, that’s around 35 miles!
+Did you know that the average Briton only walks or runs 12.9 miles a week?
+Ideally we’re supposed to walk around 70,000 steps a week, that’s around 35 miles.

 A recent survey found that wearable technology may be the answer to the health issues facing modern Britain…